Prag8855/aab/content/guides/pension-payments-refund.md

 Related_reviews: reviews/pension-payments-refund/johannes-kühn.md, reviews/pension-payments-refund/dr-rené-roy.md, reviews/pension-payments-refund/christian-haas.md
 ---

-When you work in Germany, you give {{RENTENVERSICHERUNG_EMPLOYEE_CONTRIBUTION}}% of your income to the public pension system (*gesetzliche Rentenversicherung*).
-If you leave Germany, you can get that money back.
-You can get **thousands of euros** back.
+When you work in Germany, you give {{RENTENVERSICHERUNG_EMPLOYEE_CONTRIBUTION}}% of your income to the public pension system (*[[gesetzliche Rentenversicherung]]*).
+If you leave Germany, you can get your pension payments back.
+You can get thousands of euros back.

 In this guide, I show you if you can get a pension refund, and how to apply for it.